DanielVargas13/spacebrowser/README.md

 7. cd spacebrowser/build
 8. cmake -DCMAKE_PREFIX_PATH="PATH TO QT" ../
 9. make browser -jX # substitute number of cores on your system for X

+I developed browser with PostgreSQL as backend and that works 100% correctly.
+In theory any Qt supported backend can be chosen upon starting the browser, but they are not tested and might not work.
+Feel free to open a ticked if you stumble upon an issue.
+Or even better, create a pull request :)